nzhl/research-scraper/README.md

   + Parse PDFs of publications to look for search tags
   + Generate result databases of group publications
   + Provide various output methods for the databases, incl. a structured HTML page which can be included in a website

+## Structure Declaration

+The project can be basically didived into two parts :

+1. Crawler part : mainly use the famous web crawler framework scrapy, which is easy to install and deploy.
+This part will focus on fetching data about authors and their papers  from google scholar.
+The are several key points :
+    + make sure we have a quick crawling speed while facing the google's anti-crawler technique.
+So disguisining methods like setting pseudo user-agent, changing ip agent constantly and regualr sleeping after every request have been used.
+    + do regualr update check. i.e, if google scholar update some details in somewhere then do corresponding update for that part. -- TODO

+2. Web part : provide the basic interface to the user with a good extensibility as well.
+I use the complete back-front end separation to implment it.  i.e, the server side does nothing except providing necessary api, and the client side handle all representive layer rendering job only with the json-format data responsed from back end.

+   + for a better development effeiciecy, I use the light framework vue, for the front end development and flask for the back end development.
+   + to make a the api interface as clear as I can, I use the RESTful concept when providing those API.

+## Running Requirement

+1. python3
+2. scrapy
+3. flask